kostat-sdg-eng/sdg-indicators/_posts/19-10-18-working-with-rdu.md

 The [research and analysis piece produced by ONS and RDU](https://www.gov.uk/government/publications/sustainable-development-goals-reporting-on-progress-by-ethnicity/sustainable-development-goals-progress-indicators-and-relevant-ethnicity-data) provides links to statistical bulletins and/or related data for 39 indicators across 29 targets and 10 goals.

 By working together across government, we can make sure that we leave no one behind.
-If you think you may have data which can be used to support the UK SDGs, please contact us at <i class="far fa-envelope"></i> [SustainableDevelopment@ons.gov.uk](mailto:SustainableDevelopment@ons.gov.uk)
+If you think you may have data which can be used to support the UK SDGs, please contact us at <i class="fa fa-envelope"></i> [SustainableDevelopment@ons.gov.uk](mailto:SustainableDevelopment@ons.gov.uk)